Science Kids - Bringing Science & Technology TogetherScience for Kids

 Blowing up balloons with carbon dioxide

 Can't tell if your egg is hard boiled or raw?
-Find out a sneaky way to know for sure before testing your friends and family with this simple experiment.
+Find out a sneaky way to know for sure with this simple experiment.

 Is this egg boiled or raw?